 One doesn't choose to be a dancer, they are born one.
 Helium began dancing from the time she could walk.
 She had a few formal years of ballet in Atlanta as a young child which she learned key points of alignment and safety that she kept with her the rest of her life.
 She was introduced to modern in her teens, tried ballet again in college, but chose improv and modern to earn her minor in Dance along the a History degree at Oberlin College.

 Originally from Portland, Cara Zeisloft began dancing at age four, and began taking classes when she was eleven.
 Cara first danced in the air at The Evergreen State College in 1992, then studied in Seattle with Robert Davidson.
 She has also danced on the ground with the Chimene Pollard Dance Group, and performed with We Players in site-specific theater on Alcatraz.
-Cara has a psychotherapy practice in Berkeley, where she helps people with issues of gender and sexuality, relationships, and integrating masculinity and intimacy.
+Cara has a psychotherapy practice in Berkeley.
 While Cara makes dances of her own, she relishes the chance to turn over the choreography to the ever-inventive Cherie Carson, and just fly.

 Richard Kittle has worked throughout the Bay Area with aerialists and aerial companies including Bandaloop and Kim Epifano.
 He has been rigging for UpSwing shows since 2005.

 Angel Cakes, David Chee-Reverse Mortgage, Community Bank of the Bay, Ruth Stroup Insurance Agency, Phoenix Aerial Art and Pole, Glass Dharma, Classic Cars West, Venn Acupuncture, Nishi Kaigan Iaido Dojo, Dr. Suzie Lee Chiropractor and Indigo Yoga & Pilates Studio